 Tylenol® and other brands that make infant drops used to offer them in a more concentrated formula, which was 80 mg/0.8 ml per dose.
 These drops were taken off the market because babies were getting sick after parents mistakenly gave too much medicine while using kitchen teaspoons or measuring cups from Children's Tylenol®.
 If you have Infants' Tylenol® or a similar product in the 80 mg strength, throw it away and do not give it to your child.
 The new infant drops have the same concentration as Children's Tylenol® (160 mg/5 ml per dose).

 Doctors recommend using a child's weight instead of age when figuring out how much medicine to give.
-Before giving your child a dose, check the label to make sure the recommended dosage and concentration agree with the numbers below.
+Before giving your child a dose, check the label to make sure the recommended dosage and concentration match the numbers below.

-This table is based on doctors' and the manufacturers' recommendations.
-It is not intended to replace the advice of a doctor.
-If your child is 2 years old or younger, get the OK from your health care professional before giving the medicine.
+This table is based on recommendations from doctors and the products' makers.
+It's not intended to replace the advice of a doctor.
+If your child is 2 years old or younger, get the OK from your health care provider before giving the medicine.
 And always call if you have any questions or concerns about giving medicine.

 Weight | Acetaminophen Liquid (160 mg/5 ml) |